phorton1/base-apps-gitMUI/docs/config.md

   possible to automatically *commit the submodule change* to the parent repo.

-*following to be moved to design.md or implementation.md*
+Internally, implementation wise, it does the following.

-Internally, implementation wise, it does the following As mentioned, it will CREATE a new 'submodule repo' within the *repoList*.
+As mentioned, it will CREATE a new 'submodule repo' within the *repoList*.
 The submodule repo have the following members: